 “People ignore design that ignores people.” — Frank Chimero

 The mission of the La Roche University Interior Architecture & Design Program is to prepare students to perform as design professionals in our global society with a life-long desire to be at the forefront of the profession.
-Students are encouraged to become early adopters of current technology while harnessing their own voice through the incorporation of hand sketching and design thinking.
-This in turn will give students the confidence to be advocates for design excellence and promote the importance of interior design to society.
+Students are encouraged to explore creative solutions to complex problems while showcasing their own intellectual and design capabilities.
+Diverse studio experiences allow students to gain the confidence to advocate for design excellence and promote the importance of interior design to society.
+(Adopted 1997, Revised 2021)

 WHAT DOES AN INTERIOR DESIGNER DO?